BaristaLabs/BaristaCore/README.md

 In addition, Barista has been rewritten to use the ChakraCore Engine within .Net Core to allow Barista to execute in cross-platform environments.

-To Summarize:
+To summarize, BaristaCore provides:

- - Barista as WebAPI Middleware
+ - Barista as generic WebAPI Middleware
  - .Net Core Support
  - ChakraCore as the JavaScript Engine
  - Cross-Platform (Windows/OSx/Linux) Support
+ - New features and services.
+ - Better documentation and distribution.

  Other players in the serverless service app space that have sprung up in the past few years include: